PrivacyVandaag/PrivacyVandaag/README.md

 * search through your articles

 ## How to contribute ?
-If you have any idea to improve Privacy Vandaag, fell free to add it [here](https://github.com/PrivacyVandaag/PrivacyVandaag/issues).
+If you have any idea to improve Privacy Vandaag, feel free to add it [here](https://github.com/PrivacyVandaag/PrivacyVandaag/issues).

 ## Links
 GitHub project: https://github.com/PrivacyVandaag/PrivacyVandaag
-Privacy Vandaag is a fork of [spaRSS](https://github.com/Etuldan/spaRSS)
+Privacy Vandaag is a fork from [spaRSS](https://github.com/Etuldan/spaRSS)